-First, let's be clear regarding alpine touring boots and traditional downhill/alpine boots in that there is no official standard that exists across all manufacturers.
+First, let's be clear regarding alpine touring boots and traditional downhill/alpine boots and flex ratings: there is no official standard for flex.
+It varies across manufacturers.
 This comes as a surprise to many, who thought those numbers (the flex index) was a standardized scale, but this is not the case.
 Individual companies test boots and rate their models relative to one another.
 Therefore, comparing different flex ratings within one manufacturer's range makes sense and will give you an accurate comparison of their relative stiffness.
 However, comparing flex index numbers between different companies is a different story and isn't fair to yourself or the boots.

 For example, one 130 flex AT boot might be stiffer than a 120 from another company but it also could be softer.
 Use these numbers as just a rough guideline to helping you choose boots.
 Don't get too hung up on the numbers themselves.
 Even within the shop while trying boots on, the stiffness can feel different.
-How tight you buckle and boot fit could be enough to make up for small differences in manufacturer flex ratings.
+How tight you buckle, liner type, and overall fit could be enough to make up for small differences in manufacturer flex ratings.

-Our testers flex tested the stiffness of all the boots in our review, side-by-side indoors, and also did our best to test them one at a time while skiing multiple laps in varied terrain, all with the same skis (Incidentally, most testing was done using our Editors' Choice Volkl VTA 98 backcountry ski and its predecessor, the Volkl BMT 94) in order to reduce variables.
-Our testers agreed the two stiffest boots were the Lange XT FreeTour and the Tecnica Zero G Guide.
-Just below the support of the Lange and the Tecnica is the Editors' Choice Atomic Hawx Ultra XTD 120.
-The Salomon S/Lab MTN was not soft, but noticeably softer than these three "overlap constructed" boots and comparable to the Fischer Transalp Vacuum TS.
+Our testers flex tested the stiffness of all the boots in our review, side-by-side indoors, and also did our best to test them one at a time while skiing multiple laps in varied terrain.
+In order to reduce variables we made sure to make at least a few direct comparisons using the exact same skis and bindings.
+However, testing realities dictate that we can't use every boot with the same exact ski and binding set up.
+Our testers agreed the stiffest boots were the Lange XT FreeTour.
+Just below these are the Atomic Hawx Ultra XTD 120.
+The next category holds the Salomon S/Lab MTN, Dynafit Hoji and Editors Choice Tecnica Zero G.